-A breast biopsy is a procedure to remove a small sample of breast tissue for laboratory testing.
+A breast biopsy is a procedure to remove a sample of breast tissue for testing.
+The tissue sample is sent to a lab, where doctors who specialize in analyzing blood and body tissue (pathologists) examine the tissue sample and provide a diagnosis.

 Why it's done

 Your doctor may recommend a breast biopsy if:

 - You or your doctor feels a lump or thickening in the breast, and your doctor suspects breast cancer